ConsciousML/SVM-from-scratch/README.md

 # Support-Vector-Machine-From-Scratch

 ## Objective
-The goal of this project is to implement the Support Vector Machine algorithm from scratch using Pytorch.
+The goal of this project is to implement the Support Vector Machine algorithm from scratch using CVXOPT.

-## Data
+## Blog Post
+You can find the blog post through this [link](https://consciousml.github.io/blog/svm/kernel-trick/pytorch/eda/from-scratch/2020/09/25/Support-Vector-Machines.html).

 ## Setup
 In order to install the conda environment needed to run the notebook, run the following line: